Meerathimothy/Cyber-Security/metasploit.md

                                              Metasploit - Introduction

 Metasploit is a  tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation.
-Primary usage is for pentrate Testimg.
+Primary usage is for pentrate Testing.

 Metasploit has two main versions: